psychicEgg/EDHM/Odyssey/3rdPartyMods/CleanScreenshot--(ex-NoHolograms)/Readme.md

 <br><br><br>

 **Release Notes:**
-- Fixed for FDev Update 16
+- Ready for FDev Update 16.01

 - Fixed "Show Mod Status In Game"
 - The mod changes its name to Clean Screenshots Mod in order to be able to add new features to it while remaining consistent